Facts About ERHC

 Rights in the Republic of Chad

-Production Sharing Contracts were signed in July 2011.
-ERHC has 100 percent of the interest in BDS 2008 and Manga.
-The Company has a 50 percent interest in Chari-Ouest Block 3.
-BDS 2008 and Chari-Ouest Block 3 lie next to the Doba Basin oilfield, which in 2010 had an average daily production of 122,500 barrels of crude oil per day.
+ERHC has has 100 percent of the interest in Block BDS 2008 in the Republic of Chad.
+A Production Sharing Contract was signed in July 2011.
+BDS 2008 is situated next to the Doba Basin oilfield, which in 2010 had an average daily production of 122,500 barrels of crude oil per day.
 The Manga block is north of Lake Chad, along the border with Niger.

 The West African nation of Chad is one of sub-Saharan Africa’s significant crude oil producers.
 It share borders with Nigeria, Cameroun and Sudan, which all produce oil as well.
 According to the World Fact Book, a consortium led by two U.S. companies has been investing $3.7 billion to develop oil reserves - estimated at 1 billion barrels - in southern Chad.